LeutnantMutig/Ai-placement-portal/README.md

 # AI-Powered Placement Portal

-An AI-powered Placement Portal developed using Django that connects Students and Employers on a single platform.
+An AI-powered Placement Portal developed using Django that connects Students, Employers, and Administrators on a single platform.

 The system helps students create profiles, upload resumes, apply for jobs, and receive placement updates, while employers can manage job postings and applicants efficiently.
+The Admin Panel allows complete management and monitoring of the platform.

 # 🚀 Features